AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 • Real-time classification and metadata injection during component creation or import

-• Native integration with Trimble Connect for model federation and cross-disciplinary coordination
+• Native integration with Trimble SketchUp AND/OR Trimble Connect for model federation and cross-disciplinary coordination

 • Plug-ins for additional BIM model authoring tools (in order of priority: Rhino, Blender, ArchiCAD, and Revit) to enable in-app access to AI functionality